Simple Steps You Can Take to Prevent Falls

 Make Your Home Safer

 Make sure there are no cords, pet toys, loose rugs or excess furniture in your path.
 Clutter on your floors and around your home can make it more difficult to stay on your feet.
-Use the CDC STEADI initiative checklist to identify and ELIMINATE FALL HAZARDS in the home.
+Use the CDC STEADI initiative checklist to identify and eliminate fall hazards in the home.
 Adequate lighting in hallways makes navigation easier.
 Ask an occupational therapist about a home safety evaluation.

 Put in a request to add grab bars for the bathtub, shower and toilet if you think you need them.